thoughtbot/ios-on-rails/book/iOS/posting_with_the_event_view_controller.md

 ### Reflecting Cell Input

 We have our new cell properties, but we are still relying on the fake event data we set in the `HUMMapViewController.m`.
 To make a POST to events with user input, we need to:

 1) Remove the fake data we placed in `HUMMapViewController.m`.

+2) Assign our user-entered properties to the event on `HUMEventViewController`.

 Go back to the `-addButtonPressed` method in `HUMMapViewController.m` and remove the assignment of the properties `event.name` `event.address` `event.startDate` `event.endDate`.
 Do not remove the assignment of `event.coordinate`, since we still need that to be set by the HUMMapViewController.

-2) Assign our user-entered properties to the event on `HUMEventViewController`.
+Then, replace `-tableView:didSelectRowAtIndexPath:` in `HUMEventViewController.m` with the following:

 	// HUMEventViewController.m

 	- (void)tableView:(UITableView *)tableView
 	    didSelectRowAtIndexPath:(NSIndexPath *)indexPath
 	{
-	    if (indexPath.row != HUMEventCellSubmit)
+	    if (indexPath.row != HUMEventCellSubmit) {
 	        return;
+	    }

 	    self.event.name = self.nameCell.textField.text;
 	    self.event.address = self.addressCell.textField.text;